MicrosoftDocs/VBA-Docs/api/Excel.textconnection.textfilevisuallayout.md

 ---

-# TextConnection.TextFileVisualLayout Property (Excel)
+# TextConnection.TextFileVisualLayout property (Excel)

-Returns or sets a [XlTextVisualLayoutType Enumeration (Excel)](Excel.XlTextVisualLayoutType.md) enumeration that indicates whether the visual layout of the text being imported is left-to-right or right-to-left.
+Returns or sets a [xlTextVisualLayoutType enumeration (Excel)](Excel.xlTextVisualLayoutType.md) enumeration that indicates whether the visual layout of the text being imported is left-to-right or right-to-left.
 Read/Write

 ## Syntax